umihico/minigun-requests/README.md

 # Case4: servers spit out busy response depends on IP and similar with normal response
 validation_xpaths=["not(//*[@id='busy_page_unique_element']"] # use "not" to detect busy response's element
 ```
+## Contributing
++ I appreciate any language matter advice in this README
++ tell me your features requests you want